t-b/inferno/docs/README.md

 Configuration
 -------------
+By default Inferno looks for a configuration file in ~/inferno/config.ini.
-Copy config.ini.example to config.ini and edit it to match your setup.
+The installer will create ~/inferno/config.ini.example.
+You should copy config.ini.example to config.ini and edit it to match your setup.
 Most sections in config.ini should be self explanatory.
 All sections are required.

 [HEADSTAGE TO UNIQUE ID] associates the numbers you use for your headstages 1-n